masonium/cl-autodiff/README.md

 functions.
 [Automatic Differentiation](http://www.autodiff.org) is a technique whereby derivatives of function are computed to machine precision, without the need for programming the derivative explicitly and without resorting to numerical approximation.

+cl-autodiff, specifically, is an implentation of forward accumulation automatic differentiation.
+This has some performance implications, noted in Limitations.

 It is licensed using the LLGPL, which should be included with a copy of this distribution.
 If you find a use for cl-autodiff, be sure to let me know.